patrnk/TmdbMovieGuide/README.md

 ```#!bash
 $ python3 budget.py 215
 TMDB API key:
-The budget of the movie "Saw II" is $4000000.
+The budget of the movie 'Saw II' is $4000000.
 ```
 Here, 215 is the id of the movie on TMDB.
 ### fetch.py